 How Does the Cricut Machine Work?
 What is a Cricut?
 The Cricut is an electronic die-cutting machine used to cut, write and score over 100 materials.

 Have you heard of the Cricut machine and wondered how does it work?
-Today, I am continuing my informational series on the Cricut Explore.
+Today, I am continuing my informational series on the Cricut Explore, however, this information also applies to the new Cricut Maker.
+Learn more about the Cricut Maker here.
 If you have been on the fence about purchasing one, this will give you the insight you need to make an informed decision about whether or not a Cricut is right for you.